Bourbon

 As an Amazon Associate we earn from qualifying purchases.

-The Whiskey & Coke is the drink people make when they don’t want to think about what to make.
+The bourbon and coke is the drink people make when they don’t want to think about what to make.
 Two ingredients, no technique required, and it tastes exactly like you expect it to.
 That’s not a criticism.
 The simplicity is what makes it work.
 The cola’s sweetness and carbonation meet the bourbon’s warmth, and the lime bridges the two.
+Whether you call it a bourbon and coke, whiskey and coke, or just a highball, the formula is the same.

 The cola matters more than you think